 Skip to main content

-Assuming you have your JavaScript agent installed and initialized, you can start analyzing visitors.
-This involves calling the agents get() function or its equivalent in your chosen SDK.
-This triggers an identification request that sends the collected browser signals to the Fingerprint Platform API and receives a response containing the visitor’s visitor ID and other metadata.
-This guide focuses on when and how to identify visitors on the web.
-To explore the JavaScript agent API further, see its API reference.
+Once the JavaScript agent is installed and initialized, call the get() function (or its SDK equivalent) to identify the browsers visiting your website.
+The get() function sends the collected browser signals to the Fingerprint Platform and returns a response containing the visitor ID for the browser and associated metadata.
+This guide covers best practices for timing identification requests, caching visitor IDs, and using linked IDs to associate your own identifiers with each visitor ID.
+To explore further, please refer to the JavaScript Agent API reference.
 If you are looking to identify mobile devices instead, see Android and iOS.
-The most common approaches to browser identification are:

 HTML